batxes/4Cin/README.md

 8 - run "Tads.py"

 9 - run "Final_genome_models.py"
     Takes as argument the matrix of one of the solutions from GenomeClustering.py.
 It will tell us which model is the one closest to the average.
+If you want to concatenate the beads with a tube, after openning the model in UCSF-Chimera, write this in its command line: "shape tube #X-Y radius Z bandlength 10000" (X and Y being the first and last beads, Z being the thickness of tube in Angstroms.)

 10 - run "GenomePainting.py"
     It will paint the genome model closest to the average depending on the bam files

+11 - run "Evo_comp.py" Evolutive comparison
+    Given the solutions of 2 different locus or organisms and the position of Genes/enhancers (beads), it crea

 ### Notes
 - All the date will be stored under a directory with the same name as the prefix set in the config file